 In Somaliland, there are no passports.
 Technically, people should go to Somalia to get one, but they don’t bother, just cross the “border” (there’s no security, fences or gates, only dessert…) to Ethiopia and claim “I’m Ethiopian”.
 With all these clans and tribes it’s hard to pinpoint a nationality, so – bum, there you have a passport, sir.

 The reason Somaliland to get separated is… petrol.
 They are still drilling to locate it, but the promise for big profits keeps the country’s hopes high.

-But the big passion of Somali people is… a small green bush that grows in neighboring Ethiopian mountains and the daily import of which costs millions.
+But the big passion of Somali people is… a small green bush that grows in neighbouring Ethiopian mountains and the daily import of which costs millions.

 Khat.
-This flowering plant is native to the Horn of Africa and the Arabian Peninsula and contains amphetamine – like alkaloid, which stimulates human psyche, causes excitement, loss of appetite, and euphoria.
-In this region of Africa khat chewing has a history as a social custom dating back thousands of years – similar to the use of coca leaves in South America.
+This flowering plant is native to the Horn of Africa and the Arabian Peninsula and contains an amphetamine-like alkaloid, which stimulates human psyche, causes excitement, loss of appetite, and euphoria.
+In this region of Africa, khat chewing has a history as a social custom dating back thousands of years – similar to the use of coca leaves in South America.

 In every country I go, I seek the positive viewpoint.
 And here, in conclusion, I’d say that the life of Somali people is not easy.
 But they want to build a normal state, to improve things for themselves and their offspring and to explore the natural resources and wonderful climate of their sun-kissed land.
 And I wish they will succeed.